IntelPython/dpctl/docs/docfiles/user_guides/QuickStart.rst

 Building from the Source
 ========================

-To build dpctl from the source, you need dpcpp and GPU drivers, optionally CPU OpenCL drivers.
+To build dpctl from the source, you need dpcpp and GPU drivers, and optionally CPU OpenCL drivers.
 It is preferable to use the dpcpp compiler packaged as part of oneAPI.
 However, it is possible to use a custom build of dpcpp to build dpctl, especially if you want to enable CUDA* support.